2001–02 Charlotte Hornets season

+In the Eastern Conference Semi-finals, the team faced off against the top–seeded, and Atlantic Division champion New Jersey Nets, who were led by the trio of All-Star guard Jason Kidd, second-year star Kenyon Martin, and Keith Van Horn.
+The Nets took a 2–0 series lead, but the Hornets managed to win Game 3 at the Charlotte Coliseum, 115–97.
+However, the Hornets lost the next two games, including a Game 5 road loss to the Nets at the Continental Airlines Arena, 103–95, thus losing the series in five games.
+The Nets would advance to the NBA Finals for the first time in franchise history, but would lose to the 2-time defending NBA champion Los Angeles Lakers in a four-game sweep in the 2002 NBA Finals.
+Following the season, Nailon and Bullard were both released to free agency.

-This was also the team's final season in Charlotte, North Carolina, as the Hornets relocated to New Orleans, Louisiana, and became the New Orleans Hornets next season; other city candidates for the team's relocation included Louisville, Kentucky, Norfolk, Virginia, St. Louis, Missouri and Anaheim, California.
-The Hornets also finished in last place in home-game attendance during the regular season, with an attendance of 462,738 at the Charlotte Coliseum, which was 29th in the league, plus posting a better 23–18 road record than their 21–20 record at home; the Hornets' low attendance was a stark contrast to their earlier years in Charlotte, where they led the league in home-game attendance eight times in the franchise's first nine seasons in the NBA (their 1988–89 inaugural season, and the 1990–91 to 1996–97 seasons).
+This was also the Hornets' final season in Charlotte, North Carolina, as the team relocated to New Orleans, Louisiana, and became the New Orleans Hornets the following season; other city candidates for the team's relocation included Louisville, Kentucky, Norfolk, Virginia, St. Louis, Missouri and Anaheim, California.
+In addition, the Hornets' home-game attendance continued to decrease as the team finished last in the NBA, with an attendance of 462,738 at the Charlotte Coliseum during the regular season, which was 29th in the league; the team also posted a better 23–18 road record than their 21–20 record at home.
+The Hornets' low attendance was a stark contrast to their earlier years in Charlotte, in which they led the league in home-game attendance eight times in the franchise's first nine seasons in the NBA (their 1988–89 inaugural season, and the 1990–91 to 1996–97 seasons).

 The city of Charlotte would return to the NBA two seasons later with the expansion Charlotte Bobcats, who began play in the 2004–05 season; that franchise changed its name to the "Hornets" in 2014 after the original franchise renamed itself the "Pelicans", and also reclaimed the original Hornets' history from 1988 to 2002.
-As a result, the Hornets are now reckoned as having suspended operations after this season before returning as the Bobcats in 2004.
+As a result, the Hornets are now reckoned as having suspended operations after this season before returning as the Bobcats in 2004, while the relocated franchise is retroactively deemed as a 2002 expansion team.

+As of 2026, this was the last season in which the Charlotte Hornets have won an NBA playoff series.